archiveium/archiveium/README.md

 - [ ] Remember me checkbox functionality
 - [ ] Allow user to define trusted proxies instead of allowing all (the case currently)
 - [ ] Populate providers table on first run
+- [ ] Based on email address entered on edit account page, try to determine the provider
+- [ ] Add select all checkbox on fetched folders on edit account page

 ## Folder/Label Change (Possible) Scenarios
 ### Gmail